Learning Monotone Dynamics by Neural Networks: Preliminaries

 \begin{example} A scalar linear system $x(t+1) = a x(t)$ is monotone on the domain $[0, +\infty)$ for any $a \geq 0$, since for any two initial states $x_1 (0) \leq x_2 (0)$, the two corresponding trajectories satisfy $x_1(t) = a^t x_1(0) \leq a^t x_2(0) = x_2(t)$.
 Therefore, the ordering between the initial states is preserved during the evolution of two trajectories for all times $t \in \nat$. \end{example}

 It is important to highlight that the monotonicity is defined for the (initial) state not for the time, as illustrated in \cref{fig:path of monotone systems}.
-From~\cref{ex:scaler monotone system}, when $a \in (0,1)$, the trajectory $x(t) = a^t x(0)$ decreases with the time $t$; yet, the system is still monotone with respect to the initial state $x(0)$.

-The monotonicity of the system~\eqref{eq:system} can be equivalently characterized by the gradient of function $f(x)$, as captured in the following lemma from.
+By~\cref{ex:scaler monotone system}, when $a \in (0,1)$, the trajectory $x(t) = a^t x(0)$ decreases with the time $t$; yet, the system is still monotone with respect to the initial state $x(0)$.
+In addition, the monotonicity of the system~\eqref{eq:system} can be equivalently characterized by the gradient of function $f(x)$, as captured in the following lemma from.

 \begin{lemma}{\cite{smith_MonotoneDynamicalSystems_2008}} The system~\eqref{eq:system} is monotone if and only if $\frac{\partial f}{\partial x_i} \geq 0$ for each entry $x_i, (i=1,...,n)$ of $x\in\mathbb{R}^n$.
 Specially, if the system~\eqref{eq:system} is linear -- i.e., $f(x) = A x$ for some $A \in \real^{n \times n}$, then it is monotone if and only if each entry $A_{ij}, (i,j\in[n])$ of the matrix $A$ satisfies that $A_{ij}\geq 0$. \end{lemma}